bwaidelich/Wwwision.ContentRepositoryDumper/README.md

 # Wwwision.ContentRepositoryDumper

-CLI commands to dump and compare Neos Content Repositories
+CLI commands to dump and compare [Neos Content Repository](https://github.com/neos/content-repository) instances

 ## Installation

 Install via composer:

     composer require wwwision/contentrepositorydumper

+**Note:** There are currently **two different versions** of this package:
+* The 7.x-releases are compatible with the Neos Content Repository version 7.x and 8.x+
+* The 9.x-releases are compatible with the Neos Content Repository version 9.x

 ## Usage